 Last week I was sitting with a friend talking about a variety of subjects and I realized that I had crossed a threshold.
-I was no longer a consumer but a producer.
-I spend more of my time writing than I do reading others' writings.
+I was no longer primarily a consumer of other people's content but a producer of my own.
+I now spend more of my time writing than I do reading others' writings.
 It was a good feeling.

 The Circle of Impact developed from the realization that leadership begins with personal initiative.